Igwt is an international competition between chess engines relayed on gsei site

 The best 8 Italian chess engines will be selected through a series of 4 round robin.

-The best 8 non Italian chess engines will be selected through 4 round robin (20 participants max).
+The best 8 non Italian chess engines will be selected through 4 round robin (only 10 participants).

-After that, this 16 engines will play by knockout; this is the 'final step'.
+After that, this 16 engines will play in a knockout tournament (this is the 'final step').

 Each participant must be an original work; no chess engines clones or derivatives;|

 If private or commercial, chess engine should have a history of official tournament participation in WCCC, ACCA, CCT, CHESSWAR or GSEI live;